 Most people living in the Bateyes have no running water and electricity, no formal schooling, no medical facilities or clinics.

-Loving Hands United long-term goal is to set up an aquaponic farm in Baraguana, DR to assist Haitians living in the Bateyes to overcome their permanent dependency on foreign give outs and donations.
+Loving Hands United long-term goal is to set up an aquaponic farm in Baraguana, DR to assist Dominicans and Haitians living in the Bateyes to overcome their permanent dependency on foreign give outs and donations.
 This project is intended to allow them and their families to achieve meaningful economic independence.

 Other Project: SET UP AN AQUAPONIC SYSTEM IN BARAGUANA, DR